-Table 1 reports the means, standard deviations, and correlation coefficients between the dependent, independent, and control variables.
+Table 1 reports the means, standard deviations, and correlation coefficients for the dependent, independent, and control variables in the Medcorp study.
 We found no significant differences in our objective measures of performance based on employee race and gender.
-Our first hypothesis stated that the relationship between employee objective performance and customer satisfaction judgments would be less positive for employees belonging to low-status demographic groups compared to employees belonging to high-status demographic groups.
-To test this, we examined the interactions of the objective measures of employee performance (i.e. quality, productivity and accessibility) by employee race and gender.
-We used hierarchical moderated regression models to do so (Aiken & West, 1991).
-We centered all variables involved in the interaction terms to minimize multicollinearity between the interaction terms and their individual components (Aiken & West, 1991).
-We entered all of the control variables in Model 1.
-In Model 2 we entered the control variables plus the interactions involving physician gender.
-In Model 3 we entered all the control variables as well as the interactions involving physician race.
-Finally, in Model 4, we entered all control variables and all interaction effects.
-Table 2 presents the results of this analysis.
+Our first hypothesis states that the relationship between employee objective performance and customer satisfaction judgments is less positive for employees belonging to low-status demographic groups than for employees belonging to high-status demographic groups.
+To test this statement, we examined the interactions of the objective measures of employee performance (i.e., quality, productivity, and accessibility) by employee race and gender.
+We used hierarchical mod-